lala-la-flaca/DevOpsBootcamp_15_Ansible_AWS_Docker_Terraform/README.md

    ```
    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_15_Ansible_AWS_Docker_Terraform/blob/main/Img/play%202.png" width=800/>

- 6. Create a fourth play to add the EC2-user to the Docker group.
+ 6. Create a third play to add the EC2-user to the Docker group.

     <details><summary><strong>Reset connection</strong></summary>
       After adding the user to the Docker group, reset the connection so the changes take effect.